PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 15:36:20
+Last updated: 2024-04-02 15:37:34
-Random Quote: Things do not happen.
-Things are made to happen. - John F. Kennedy
+Random Quote: Never apologize for showing feelings.
+When you do so, you apologize for the truth. - Benjamin Disraeli